 As we mentioned before, equality and accessibility are of utmost importance to Wealthface.
 As a result, our Halal portfolios are open to any suitable investors.

 Can I customize the Halal Investing portfolio?

-Wealthface has spent a considerable amount of time putting together the best possible Halal Portfolios for our clients, and therefore, they are not customizable at present with the exception of the balance of stick and sukuks.
-However, we’re confident that once you see the level of service and possibilities this portfolio type, build completely according to Sharia law provides, you will no longer worry about customization.
+Wealthface has spent a considerable amount of time putting together the best possible Halal Portfolios for our clients.
+Therefore, they are not customizable at present, exception for the balance of stick and sukuks.
+However, we’re confident that once you see the level of service and possibilities this portfolio type, build completely according to Sharia law, you will no longer worry about customization.

 What sort of performance can I expect from the Halal Portfolio?
 Is it as effective as other Wealthface porfolios?

 Our Halal Mahfaza portfolio is entirely comprised of equities, making it similar to other Wealthface portfolios, but without any bond holdings and with a focus on Shariah-compliant companies.
-We firmly believe that over the long term, the Halal Investing Portfolio should have a similar level of returns as other portfolio types, but due to the fact that equities are more volatile by nature, Halal observant investors can expect a somewhat higher level of fluctuation.
+We firmly believe that the Halal Investing Portfolio should have a similar level of returns over the long term as other portfolio types.
+Still, due to the fact that equities are more volatile by nature, Halal observant investors can expect a somewhat higher level of fluctuation.